Orpius/SDK/docs/UserGuide/index.md

 * Trigger automation tasks such as sending notifications, generating reports, or updating shared files.

 Each custom tool is registered in the system with a unique name and made available to AI Agents under your control.
-This allows agents to call your organisation’s existing code, libraries, or services securely—without exposing them externally.
+This allows agents to call your organisationâ€™s existing code, libraries, or services securelyâ€”without exposing them externally.

 ## How it works

-1. **Register a custom tool** – Open the **Agent Tools** view from the sidebar and select **Custom Tools** .
+1. **Register a custom tool** â€“ Open the **Agent Tools** view from the sidebar and select **Custom Tools** .
-2. **Integrate with your application** – Copy the **External ID** and **Access Key**, then paste them into **your application**.
+2. **Integrate with your application** â€“ Copy the **External ID** and **Access Key**, then paste them into **your application**.
-3. **Expose functionality to Orpius** – Decorate your code with the [Tool] and [ToolMethod] attributes.
+3. **Expose functionality to Orpius** â€“ Decorate your code with the [Tool] and [ToolMethod] attributes.
-4. **Execute** – The Orpius SDK automatically receives and dispatches tool requests at runtime.
+4. **Execute** â€“ The Orpius SDK automatically receives and dispatches tool requests at runtime.

 See the **SDK documentation** for more details on custom tools.
 Example implementations are included in the downloadable SDK.